Following are the special concern given by the Islamic banks to customers.

-In theory the situation is very different in the Islamic banks.
+In theory, the situation is very different in Islamic banks.
 Here also the depositor’s first aim is to keep his savings in safe custody.
 Islamic bankers divide the conventional savings account into two categories that is, savings account and investment account.
 The investment accounts operate fully under the PLS scheme here capital is not guaranteed, neither is there any pre-fixed return but under the savings account the nominal value of the deposit is guaranteed, but they receive no further guaranteed returns.
 Banks may consider funds under the savings accounts too as element of their resources and utilize it to create assets.

 In practice, however, the banks prefer to, encourage and emphasize the investment accounts.
 This is because from the time when their assets operate under the PLS scheme they might incur losses on these assets which losses they cannot pass onto the savings accounts depositors on account of the capital guarantee on these accounts.
-In the process the first aim of the depositor is pushed away and the basic rule of commercial banking that is capital guarantee is broken.
+In the process the first aim of the depositor is pushed away and the basic rule of commercial banking that is a capital guarantee is broken.